• Ingredient Transparency

 ExcipientFibreTabletsPowdersCapsules

 Milk sugar sometimes used as a filler.
-Avoid if dairy-allergic or lactose-intolerant.
+Avoid if dairy-allergic or lactose-intolerant unless the product is clearly suitable.

 AllergenFillerTabletsCapsules